This morning,

 I noticed the cup had a beautiful blank surface on it.

-Under the sun and the windy feel, I couldn’t resist to take my ball point pen from my bag and start drawing the temple I saw far away.
+Under the sun and the windy feel, I couldn’t resist taking my ballpoint pen from my bag and starting drawing the temple I saw far away.

-When you can’t resist to draw on a blank surface
+When you can’t resist drawing on a blank surface

 Few minutes of pure fun at sketching and doodling on anything

 The second difficulty comes from the ice cubes inside.
 The cup get wet.
-However, you can take this at your advantage and use it to blend your ink and give a smudge look at to your sketch.
+However, you can take this to your advantage and use it to blend your ink and give a smudged look to your sketch.

 I used a ball point pen, so it was quite waterproof.